Airlab-DT at Atinka-FM Africa

-Digital control over many
+Digital control over system settings.

-Storage of settings on
+Storage on personal chipcard.

-Control over any
+Control over any play-out system.

 The AIRLAB DT radio ON-AIR console is an extremely reliable solution for applications where features and functions has to be weighed up against operational simplicity.
 It's analog, digitally controlled signal path is the best solution of both worlds to achieve a reliable workhorse under any condition.